amaranth-lang/amaranth/docs/install.rst

       Install Python and GTKWave from the package repository of your distribution.

-      On architectures other than x86_64 and AArch64, install Yosys from the package repository of your distribution.
+      On architectures other than |builtin-yosys-architectures|, install Yosys from the package repository of your distribution.

       If Yosys 0.9 (or newer) is not available, `build Yosys from source`_.